-- To supervise the preparation of the agenda of the meeting in coordination with the Corporate Secretary, taking into consideration the suggestions of the President, management and the directors; - c.
+- a.
+To preside at all meetings of the stockholders and of the Board, and to ensure that the meetings of the Board are held in accordance with the By-Laws or as the Chairman may deem necessary; - To supervise the preparation of the agenda of the meeting in coordination with the Corporate Secretary, taking into consideration the suggestions of the President, management and the directors; - c.
 To maintain qualitative and timely lines of communication and information between the Board and management; - d.
 To submit an annual report of the operations of the Bank to the stockholders at the annual meeting; - e.
 Exercises such general supervision as may be necessary to determine whether the resolutions and orders of the Board and of any authorized committee have been carried out by the management; and - f.
 To exercise such other powers and perform such other duties as the Board may from time to time fix or delegate.

-In addition to the foregoing, the Chairperson shall also have, among others, the following duties and responsibilities:68
+In addition to the foregoing, the Chairperson shall also have, among others, the following duties and responsibilities:70